-32. If the name of the transferring union is on the list of trade unions maintained under Article 5 of the Industrial Relations (NI) Order 1992, the Certification Officer will remove it from the list as soon as the transfer takes effect.
-At the same time, if the transferring union holds a certificate of independence, that certificate will be cancelled.
-A final return on the transferring union's finances and resources in the period up to the date of transfer must be submitted on its behalf.
-Membership and funds will subsequently be accounted for within the annual return of the receiving union.
+26. If the name of the transferring association is on the list of employers' associations maintained under Article 5 of the 1992 Order, the Certification Officer will remove it from the list as soon as the transfer takes effect.
+A final return on the transferring association's financial and other resources etc. in the period up to the date of transfer must be submitted on its behalf.
+Membership and funds will subsequently be accounted for within the annual return of the receiving association.